juhp/stack-all/README.md

 ## Install
 The project is released on Hackage.

-You can also build from source with `stack install` or `cabal install`.
+You can also build from git source with `stack install` or `cabal install`.

 ## Collaboration
 The project is hosted at https://github.com/juhp/stack-all under a BSD license.